 Killing germs and bacteria are more important in restrooms than anywhere else.
 Using disinfectants is the best method for making restrooms safe and healthy for users.
 The purpose of using a disinfectant is to kill bacteria, not necessarily to clean.

 Although many disinfectants are labeled as ‘Cleaner/Disinfectants’ it is important to understand what that actually means.
-Those products are both a cleaner and a disinfectant, serving as 2 separate products.
+Those popular bathroom cleaner products are both a cleaner and a disinfectant, serving as 2 separate products.
 And they should be used as such.
 If you read the label, there are usually 2 different recommendations for use.
 If you want to use the product as a cleaner, then you follow one set of instructions.

 But if you want to use it as a disinfectant, there will be another section of instructions.
 If it is used just as a cleaner, it will not be an effective disinfectant.

-Bathroom Cleaner Chemicals Safety
+Bathroom Cleaner Products Safety

 Bathroom cleaner chemicals are much safer than ever, but there are still precautions that need to be followed.
 All chemicals are required to have safety recommendations and directions for use on the label.
 Always make sure to refer to the product label as well as the Material Safety Data Sheet before using any cleaning chemical.